lehcode/soakp/README.md

 SOAKP is a Node.js application and library that facilitates secure usage of the [OpenAI API](https://platform.openai.com/docs/api-reference/introduction) through a proxy-like application.

-It stores you OpenAI API keys securely and provides a mechanism to interact with the OpenAI API without directly exposing it's keys using secure personal JWT token.
+It stores your OpenAI API keys securely and provides a mechanism to interact with the OpenAI API without directly exposing its keys using a secure personal JWT token.
 To ensure optimal security, the library leverages Docker to automatically generate renewable SSL certificates using [Certbot](https://certbot.eff.org/).

 This package features a companion library for client-side browser applications where revealing API keys is a security concern.